alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/data.rst

 Why Use __attribute((packed))?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+ESP-NOW uses fixed-size data packets (up to 250 bytes).
+The *__attribute__((packed))* removes compiler-added padding for precise byte alignment.

-The *packed* attribute tells the compiler not to add any padding between fields in memory.
+As *packed* attribute tells the compiler not to add any padding between fields in memory.
 This makes the struct:

    - Compact
    - Predictable for serialization over protocols like UART or ESP-NOW